tauri-apps/tao/README.md

 We would like to thank the authors and contributors to [winit](https://crates.io/crates/winit) for their groundbreaking work upon which this crate is not only based, but also leans heavily upon.
-Thankyou!!!
+Thank you!!!